Skip to content

 • Conduct monthly phishing simulation exercises for all staff with access to client data

-• Train staff to verify unexpected requests from partners or clients by phone—not reply email
+• Train staff to verify unexpected requests from partners or clients by phone — not by reply email

 • Never install tax software updates delivered by email without verifying through the vendor's official website